microsoft/PowerApps-Samples/powershell/enterprisePolicies/README.md

 ![alt text](./ReadMeImages/GetCMKInResourceGroup2.png)</br>

 5. **Validate Azure Key Vault** : This script checks if the Key Vault is setup correctly according to the pre-requisites required by the Power Platform CMK Enterprise Policy</br>
-    - Soft-delete : if not enabled, then a warning message is displayed (soft-delete is a read only property and can’t be fixed.
+    - Soft-delete : if not enabled, then a warning message is displayed (soft-delete is a read only property and can’t be fixed).
 Follow the instructions at https://docs.microsoft.com/en-us/azure/key-vault/general/soft-delete-change to update the soft delete property.
     - Purge protection - if not enabled, then enables it for the customer
     - Adds the access policies to the Key Vault with permission GET, UNWRAPKEY, WRAPKEY for the given enterprise policy</br>